scottpetrovic/personal-blog/content/posts/unity3d-kill5-game-architecture-wsource.md

 ## Miscellaneous things learned

-- Using the GameObject.Find() or other variations take a lot of CPU cycles if it is in the Update() function.
+Using the GameObject.Find() or other variations take a lot of CPU cycles if it is in the Update() function.
 If at all possible, declare the variable at the top of the class and assign it only once in the Start() or Awake() functions.
 If you can make it public and assign a model via the inspector, it is better as well.

-- If your accessing internal components on the same game object, use GetComponent<>() .
+If your accessing internal components on the same game object, use GetComponent<>() .
 External objects that have no relationship with the existing script and components is best to use GameObject.Find().
 Again, try to set the variables only once if possible in the Start() of Awake() functions.

-- Spend a lot of time planning and doing pseudo-code before trying to build and implement things.
+Spend a lot of time planning and doing pseudo-code before trying to build and implement things.
 Diving in and starting to program will usually lead to confusion and frustration if you are trying to do anything complex.

-- While you are coding and building the game, always be thinking about the class's role and what it should be doing.
+While you are coding and building the game, always be thinking about the class's role and what it should be doing.
 If it starts to be too big and broad, think about separating it out to a different class to make it more readable.

-- You can use more than the Unity forum to learn how to do game programming.
+You can use more than the Unity forum to learn how to do game programming.
 Many programming concepts and principles are discussed in more depth with other sources.
 Any website with object oriented design, design patterns, and game architecture can be useful.

-- Test often when you are building.
+Test often when you are building.
 Do some code and test it.
 It is easier to pinpoint problems when you test in short intervals.

-- Visual Studio C# 2008 Express Edition saved my life when it came to fixing problems in and outside classes.
+Visual Studio C# 2008 Express Edition saved my life when it came to fixing problems in and outside classes.
 The intellisense feature really helps when you are trying to learn the API and calling outside variables or methods.

-- One thing I should have done from an optimization standpoint is use a lightmap for my main light.
+One thing I should have done from an optimization standpoint is use a lightmap for my main light.
 The only time there should be lights in the scene is if they are dynamic or somehow procedurally generated or manipulated.
 This game is pretty small, so it isn't that big of a deal.

-## Next....
+## Next

 I am not sure what I am going to do next.
 I started looking into SmartFoxServer Pro and doing things with networking, but I don't think I am knowledgeable enough in the basics to start doing that yet.
 Doing some programmatic camera movement right now is sparking my interest, so maybe I will go that route.
 Unity just released a [third person shooter demo](http://unity3d.com/gallery/live-demos/index.html#3rd-person-shooter), and looking at the code squashed any intelligence I thought I had with programming.
 Whatever I do, I will be sure to share my learning along with models and code I create.